 This approach aims to be an improvement on teaching programming through lecturing showing static code, or relying on learners reading a textbook or compendium.
 What is taught is immediately applied rather than just shown on a slide or on paper: it embodies the “I do, we do, you do” approach to knowledge transfer that is used both formally and informally to teach everything from laboratory bench skills to grant writing [1].

 It also slows the instructor down, giving learners more time to actively engage with the material before moving on to the next concept.
 Importantly, the thought process behind coding can also be made explicit.
 Learner’s questions can immediately be answered and misconceptions corrected by coding them.
 Exercises enable immediate practice using the material.
-The participatory, ‘code-along’ aspect is important to help novices become active practitioners, rather than passive observers of the programming process.

 Crucially, the technique also allows for teaching handling of mistakes.
 Beyond deliberately introducing mistakes during the live coding, instructors will often make unplanned mistakes.
 Novice learners are likely to make many such mistakes themselves, and diagnosing and solving mistakes is an integral aspect of learning programming.

+The participatory, ‘code-along’ aspect is important to help novices become active practitioners, rather than passive observers of the programming process.
+It may be less important for teaching experienced learners a particular aspect of a computational tool with which they are already familiar.
+For those learners, observing a live-coding demonstration without actively coding along, may suffice.

 Participatory live coding for teaching programming should not be confused with live coding used to demonstrate software (for example, at a conference, with an audience passively observing), Live Streaming programming [2], or used as a form of performing art (e.g. while creating computer music [3]).
 A video recording demonstrating the participatory live coding technique can be found here: https://vimeo.com/139316669.

 Who uses it